eyanchenko/subsamp/README.md

 # subsamp

-This repository includes the code for "Graph sub-sampling for divide-and-conquer algorithms in large networks" by Eric Yanchenko.
+This repository includes the code for "Graph sub-sampling for divide-and-conquer algorithms in large networks" by Eric Yanchenko, accepted at Statistics and Computing.

 samplers - code to implement the various sub-sampling algorithms